mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 ### Initializing Models

-The `initialize_models` method sets up a dictionary of various machine learning models along with their hyperparameter grids.
+The `initialize_models` method sets up a dictionary of various Machine Learning models along with their hyperparameter grids.
 This includes models such as `RandomForest`, `XGBoost`, `DecisionTree`, `GradientBoosting`, and `AdaBoost`.
 This step is crucial for preparing the ensemble’s sub-models and specifying the hyperparameters to adjust during training, ensuring that each model is configured correctly and ready for training.

 ```python
 def initialize_models(self) -> None: